Machy8/smart-controller/README.md

 # Smart Controller
 Summary
-- Before render methid - allows you to set parameters you always need
+- Before render method - allows you to set parameters you always need
 - Template parameters - can be set from multiple places easily
 - Templates autodiscovery - you don't need to write the template path anymore
 - Usefull methods - getRequest(), getTemplatePath(), getRootDirectory(), getTemplateParameter()